La que se avecina: Season 8 (2014–15)

 Amador decides to return to civilization after six months in the forest, and will be helped by La Chusa (character who had left in a couple of episodes), a junkie from the slums.
 Maite leaves jail and will have to wear a bracelet on her ankle which controls her movements and makes her unable to leave the 1ºA, which is where she lives with Raquel, Toñín, Nines and Coque, who lives there because he is dating Nines.
 Amador and La Chusa see Carlota, Nano, Rodrigo and Eyes of Chicken in a car.
 When they find the house of the owners of the car, they are taken away, but Maite and Rebeca inform her that they are her foster family.
 Amador leaves La Chusa and goes to live in Coque's caravan.
 Violeta has been admitted to an asylum again.
 Berta will insist on Antonio asking her for marriage, but this will have problems with Fina, a very problematic old woman who moves to 2 °C who will not stop making life impossible for her neighbors and who, mysteriously, knows everything that has happened in Montepinar.
 Estela has left Fermín for a Russian and Fermín will stay with Javi and Úrsula, the daughter of Javi and Lola, trying to sell the Bajo A. Amador and Maite will try to get work and home to recover their children while Amador tries to conquer Patricia, the social worker who takes the case, without success.
 Enrique will be the right hand of Maria Teresa, the new mayor, who goes to live with him since her husband, the minister, has cheated on her.
 However, for the good of the party, Maria Teresa and her husband get back together.
 Berta gets Antonio to propose and starts organizing the wedding, something that Antonio is not thrilled about.
 Judith falls in love with Javi but Lola returns to Spain as she has managed to escape from the guerrillas.
 The bad thing is that Amador, Leo, Vicente, Javi and Fermín had gone to Colombia to rescue her, but they manage to return.
 Javi will be very angry with Lola.
 Maria Teresa returns with Enrique and they begin a relationship.
 La Chusa win the Christmas lottery and rents the Bajo A before beginning a relationship with Fermín.
 Maite writes an erotic novel based on the romances of Mirador de Montepinar.
-Berta goes to a spa at her bachelorette party with the girls in the building and she meets Araceli there, with whom she is about to have intercouse when the owner of the spa (Araceli's girlfriend) sees them.
+Berta goes to a spa at her bachelorette party with the girls in the building and she meets Araceli there, with whom she is about to have intercourse when the owner of the spa (Araceli's girlfriend) sees them.
 Araceli ends up breaking up with her and is left without a house, going to the Bajo B, and later makes Enrique and Teresa break up.
 Judith tries to return with Trevor but he already expects a son with another girl.
 Rebeca throws her out of the house and she goes with Dylan to live with Enrique.
 La Chusa and Fermín break up and she refuses to leave, even though she does not pay rent.
 Raquel falls in love with Diego, Fina's son, but Fina intervenes and gets Diego to think that she is crazy.
 Antonio learns his son is now a transgender who happens to call itself Alba instead of Álvaro.
 Alba starts dating Leo, while Antonio and Berta marry.
 Maite publishes her book and is reconciled with Amador, and the two buy together the Bajo A, where La Chusa the okupa is.
 Enrique, fed up with Judith, Araceli and Teresa treating him badly, leaves them with a note.